 Young South African talent Gary van Wyk (34) has stepped up as principal photographer for the third season.
 In previous seasons, Van Wyk has been a crucial part of 21 ICONS camera work, visually recording the nuances and intimate moments of each shoot in his distinctive reporting style.
-Adrian Steirn, who conceived the project, continues his involvement as one of the photographers capturing the behind-the-scenes images.
+Adrian Steirn, who conceived the project, continues his involvement capturing the behind-the-scenes images.